 But was this just coincidence?
 Or could science explain this phenomenon?

-In an eye-opening study by Dr. Daniel Erlacher of the University of Bern, researchers set out to see the affects of lucid dreaming on physical performance.
+In an eye-opening study by Dr. Daniel Erlacher of the University of Bern, researchers set out to see the effects of lucid dreaming on physical performance.

 Subjects were first tested on their ability to toss a coin in a cup placed two meters away.